GeekLaunch/geeklaunch.github.io/content/blog/what-does-my-rsa-public-key-actually-mean.md

 c1 02 03 01 00 01                                 |......|
 ```

-This information is base-64 encoded because it’s not human-readable in its original form.
+This information is base-64 encoded because it's not human-readable in its original form.
 What is this form, you ask?
-It’s a standard TLV-style binary data structure representing ASN.1 data, to be precise.
+It's a standard TLV-style binary data structure representing ASN.1 data, to be precise.

 TLV (Tag-Length-Value) is a popular strategy for annotating binary data files.
 Imagine we want to encode some user data in a binary file.
 It might look something like this: